 - commitment to disengaging from dependence on existing resources

 - choice of a new design and new leadership

 Every point on this journey must maximize communication, trust, creativity, and the courage to simultaneously see challenges and resources clearly, and to imagine new possibilities.
 For some families, it is also essential to confront the alternatives to continuity -- the honest assessment of whether the resources exist for a generational transition, and an analysis of the possibility of harvesting, pruning the tree, or division into a set of diversified interests.

 Phase II can require anywhere from a few months to several years to accomplish.
 Some of the tasks can be concurrent, and others must be undertaken in sequence.
 You can explore many of our most common interventions in the Services section of this website.

-As with Phase I, there are content and process outcomes from this phase.
+As with the Continuity Audit, there are content and process outcomes from this phase.
 The content will depend on the needs and ambitions of the family, but should include creating the architecture (boards, assemblies, councils, holding companies, committees, trusts, and partnerships) and the procedures (contracts, policies, agreements, and understandings) for all aspects of the family's governance.

 The process outcome is the family's experience in working together to plan its future: welcoming input from all stakeholders, resolving conflict, selecting and empowering leaders, building routines for communication between branches and generations, preparing for inevitable transitions, dealing with disruptive or antagonistic members, expressing gratitude for service to the family, and helping children to understand and appreciate the unique collective identity of the evolving family.